 Three of the 14 submitted ideas have been selected as NSF flagship activities.
 The first is to provide a more accessible, informative and interactive interface to the NSF awards database by incorporating visualization tools (transparency/participation).
 The goal is to provide additional information that may not be obvious when looking at text.
 For example, visualizations can show relationships between concepts being explored.
 In addition, the visualizations will provide the user the opportunity to "drill down" to obtain for detailed information.
 Clearly, this flagship initiative is complementary to the transparency and accountability initiative previously discussed.
+This activity is now being actively pursued and being evaluated.
 The second idea from the IdeaShare campaign is providing bibliographic metadata of NSF sponsored research (transparency/participation).
 Making this information readily available will promote collaboration and increase the impact of the research.
+This idea is still under consideration.
 The third, and final, IdeaShare concept is to include a "tweet widget" on the NSF homepage that would present current NSF tweets and thereby present what are currently the "hot topics" in the S&T communities (transparency/participation).
-These three ideas will be implemented during 2014 and 2015.
+The currently accessible NSF home page now contains a tweet widget.